RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 `line_profiler` is deterministic, meaning that it tracks every line of code executed.
 To avoid it being too costly, the profiling is restricted to methods targeted with the decorator `@profile`.

-In contrast [`scalene`](https://github.com/plasma-umass/scalene) is a more advanced Python profiler capable of line-level profiling.
+In contrast, [`scalene`](https://github.com/plasma-umass/scalene) is a more advanced Python profiler capable of line-level profiling.
 It uses a sampling based approach, whereby the profiler halts and samples the line of code currently executing thousands of times per second.
 This reduces the cost of profiling, whilst still maintaining representative metrics for the most expensive components.

 :::::::::::::::::::::::::::::::::::::::::::::